Flag football: Varsity flag football

+During the 2000s flag football became one of the fastest growing high school sports for female student-athletes, with the NFL, its member teams, and league sponsors providing substantial support for new programs.
+Florida became the first state to officially sanction varsity girls' flag football in 2002 with 103 high schools taking part in its first season.
+As of the 2025-26 school year, 20 states fully sanctioned a state championship, two more (Louisiana and North Carolina) would add it for the 2026-27 season, and 19 other states recognized "emerging" or "pilot" programs.
+Unlike tackle football there is no set season for girls' varsity flag football; some states play in the fall alongside the traditional football schedule while others play in the spring.
+The rapid growth of the sport prompted the NFHS to publish its first national rule book in 2025.
+The NFHS rule set is based around each team having seven players and provides flexibility for states to adopt local rules such as field size/markings and whether to allow kicking plays.

 By May 2020, the National Association of Intercollegiate Athletics (NAIA), in partnership with the NFL, had begun the process of adding flag football as a varsity sport for female student-athletes.
 The NAIA became the first collegiate governing body to sanction the sport at the varsity level.
 NAIA women's flag football began during the 2020–21 season as an emerging sport with at least 15 teams, and the NAIA and NFL also expected an upgrade of the sport to an invitational level sport by 2022 with at least 25 teams.